 - We will collect your garden waste once a fortnight and will empty up to six bags per collection.

-- You will receive up to 25 collections a year (one break over the Christmas period from Monday 24 December 2018 to Friday 4 January 2019) for a cost of £1.80 per collection.
+- You will receive up to 25 collections a year (one break over the Christmas period from Monday 23 December 2019 to Friday 4 January 2020 inc).

 Cancel your subscription or tell us you are moving »